Looking for some great ways to save money this year?

-If I conservatively add up the breakfasts, lunches, and dinners plus drinks, I was spending $250 a week eating out.
+If I conservatively add up the breakfasts, lunches, dinners, and drinks, I was spending $250 a week eating out.

 Still, if we broke down the nutrition and calories of these dishes, I am sure we would be horrified.

-We work at home which makes it somewhat easier, but even if you work in an office or outside of the home, eating breakfast before you leave and packing a lunch is attainable.
+We work at home, which makes it somewhat easier, but even if you work in an office or outside of the home, eating breakfast before you leave and packing a lunch is attainable.

 Total Savings = $12,000 a year minus $2160 (the occasional dinner/lunch/breakfast out) = $9840 (nearly $10k a year in your pocket).

-Of course, you would need to buy food to cook at home but most of the time when we go out, we have food at home we can cook instead.
+Of course, you would need to buy food to cook at home, but most of the time, when we go out, we have food at home we can cook instead.

 Money Saving Tips When Eating Out: